What Props and Equipment Are Needed For Yoga

 Yoga Equipment and Yoga Props

-Practicing yoga required only your body, mind, and spirit.
+Practising Yoga requires only your body, mind, and spirit.
 Yoga studios have straps, blocks, and other props for you to use.
-Just the once you’ve got the essentials of yoga down, you may want some of those items so you can practice at home, too.
-But for now, here are a few prerequisites to help you sift through the huge variety of stretchy pants, mats, and other yoga gear that is now available so you can focus on your yoga experience, instead.
+Once you’ve mastered the essentials of Yoga, you may want some of those items so you can practice at home, too.
+But for now, here are a few tips to help you sift through the wide variety of stretchy pants, mats, and other yoga gear available so you can focus on your yoga experience instead.

 • Some of the essential Yoga Equipment and Yoga Props are:

-There are a number of props, which can be used to help the Yoga student, especially the beginner, attain more advanced poses.
-Straps, pillows, mats and blankets are all available to enhance the Yoga experience.
+Several props can help the Yoga student, especially the beginner, attain more advanced poses.
+Straps, pillows, mats, and blankets are all available to enhance the Yoga experience.

-1. YOGA MAT: A Yoga mat can be extremely beneficial to use while doing your poses.
-While it is not necessary, many students find a mat to be essential because Yoga studios often have hard floors.
-A good mat, made with foam, keeps elbows and knees protected from bruising.
-Also, it makes a good barrier between your spine and the wood or concrete.
-Another plus is helping you keep your balance during poses that require standing.
-It’s important to purchase a mat which offers good adherence to the floor; this will ensure you don’t slip.
+1. YOGA MAT: A yoga mat can be highly beneficial during poses.
+While it is unnecessary, many students find a mat essential because Yoga studios often have hard floors.
+A good mat made with foam keeps elbows and knees protected from bruising.
+Also, it makes a sound barrier between your spine and the wood or concrete.
+Another plus is that it helps you balance during poses requiring standing.
+It’s essential to purchase a mat that offers good adherence to the floor; this will ensure you don’t slip.

-1. YOGA BOLSTERS: These are big “Yoga pillows” and they’re great for taking the pressure off your neck and back.
-Used behind the knees during bending poses, and between the knees when lying on your side, these are of great use to enable you to maintain more difficult poses.
-They are especially helpful for people who are limited in movement due to disability or injury.
+1. YOGA BOLSTERS: These big “Yoga pillows” are great for taking pressure off your neck and back.
+Used behind the knees during bending poses and between the knees when lying on your side, they enable you to maintain more challenging poses.
+They are invaluable for people who are limited in movement due to disability or injury.

 1. YOGA BLANKET: The detoxification benefits of Yoga are due to body heat.
-This energy heat is what cleanses the body.
-A Yoga blanket, used at the end of the session keeps the body at the temperature level necessary to ensure you receive the maximum heat benefit.
+This energy heat cleanses the body.
+A Yoga blanket, used at the end of the session, keeps the body at the temperature necessary to ensure you receive the maximum heat benefit.

-1. YOGA STRAPS: Think of these as a type of arm extension.
+1. YOGA STRAPS: Think of these as arm extensions.
 With the help of straps, even beginning students can attain more advanced postures.
-These assist with all types of poses, including twists, balancing, reclining and relaxing.
+They assist with all poses, including twists, balancing, reclining, and relaxing.
 Most of these are made from cotton or nylon.